Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Prep a small ritual snack that’s just for you—dried mango, dark chocolate, fresh figs
+A ritual snack that’s just for you (dried mango, dark chocolate, figs)

 -

-Cook something slow on Sundays, letting the scent fill the house
+Something slow on Sundays so scent fills the house

 -

-Keep a jar of honey, salt, or olive oil you truly love
+Honey, salt, or olive oil you truly adore

 -